danekja/discussment/README.md

 - __PostService__ contains methods for working with posts in the discussion.

-- __TopicService__ contains methods to work with topics in the forum.
+- __TopicService__ contains methods for working with topics in the forum.

 - __UserService__ contains methods for working with users who are in the discussion.